Supercell reveals year-on-year declines in revenue and EBITDA but promises "big and bold changes"

 "We need to do better work for our existing players.
 Get better at growing our live games as services.
 The other thing is we need to create massive new hit games."

-As to what those massive hit games are… Paananen kept his cards close to his chest other than to say "It’s up to the games teams as to what happens next.
-Our teams havana very high quality bar - ridiculously high.
+As to what those massive hit games will be… Paananen kept his cards close to his chest other than to say "It’s up to the games teams as to what happens next.
+Our teams have a very high quality bar - ridiculously high.
 It’s only the team that can kill a game."

 Paananen's blog post spells out the big changes ahead.
 Changes so big - he promises - that when he reached out to the industry and academia for comment they told him "Don't do it."
 Paananen continued: